Ed Koch: Early life

 Koch was born in the Crotona Park East section of the Bronx in New York City, the son of Yetta (or Joyce, née Silpe) and Louis (Leib) Koch, Polish-Jewish immigrants from Kozliv and Uścieczko (Ustechko) in Eastern Galicia, both located in Ternopil Oblast in western Ukraine.
 He came from a family of Conservative Jews who resided in Newark, New Jersey, where his father worked at a theater.
 As a child, he worked as a hatcheck boy in a Newark dance hall.
 He graduated from South Side High School in Newark in 1941.

 World War II

 In 1943, Koch was drafted into the United States Army.
 Koch did his basic training at Camp Croft, South Carolina, in 1943 before entering the Army Specialized Training Program.
 He then joined the 104th Infantry Division.
 On 27 August 1944, he departed New York City, landing in Cherbourg, France, on 7 September 1944.
 He earned a European-African-Middle Eastern Campaign Medal with two campaign stars, a World War II Victory Medal, and the Combat Infantryman Badge for service in the European Theater of Operations.
-After V-E Day, because he could speak German, Koch was sent to Bavaria to help remove Nazi public officials from their jobs and find non-Nazis to take their place.
+After V-E Day, because he could speak German, Koch was sent to Bavaria to aid in the de-Nazification of the civil service there.
 He was honorably discharged with the rank of sergeant in 1946.